 One of my more major concerns pertains the how weather was characterized.
 Using Tmax as an example, different biophysical settings inherently have different Tmax.
 Lower elevations will, on average, have higher Tmax than higher elevations.
 Since CDF-managed fires are usually at a lower elevation than other fires, it is only natural that Tmax will be higher for CDF fires.
 Could this influence your interpretations?
 Also, native Tmax units (degrees C) are difficult to properly interpret when study areas cover broad geographic extents.
 For example, the mean Tmax for CDF-managed fires in 32.7 degrees C. Is this warmer than normal (for the specific geographic location) or cooler than normal (for the specific geographic location)?
 This value of 32.7 degrees C is much higher than the USFS-managed WFU fires (24.9 degrees C), but because these fires occurred in different biophysical settings, it is impossible to ascertain whether these Tmax values are hotter/cooler than average.
 Are WFU fires burning under ‘normal’ conditions?
 Are CDF-managed fires burning under ‘normal’ conditions?
 This is important because the species composition of any given site are usually acclimated to the weather and climate conditions of the site, and therefore, the fire regimes and the SDC would be expected to differ among biophysical settings.
 Perhaps the ‘counterintuitive result’ reported on line 352 is because the Tmax units are not normalized to the average temperature of any given site.
 Simply put, I think what is more interesting is the deviation from average.
 Consequently, a potentially more informative approach in characterizing Tmax is to characterize in terms of percentile or z-score Tmax.
 All this said, calculating percentiles or z-scores is time consuming.
 If the authors choose not to follow my suggestion, I think this particular caveat should be mentioned in the Discussion.
 For more info on the percentile idea, I believe Dillon et al. (2011; Ecosphere) and Birch et al. (2015; Ecosphere) used weather percentile data.

 These are good and important points.
-We carefully weighed whether to relativize the weather data, and decided against it for the following reason: We believe that modeling SDC on absolute weather conditions indicates just how important fire weather is for influencing stand-replacement patterns.
-Fire behavior responds to real weather, not weather relative to normal site conditions.
-To the extent that geographic differences in our different agency/class combinations are associated with differences in “normal” weather, we think it is important to highlight these differences as contributing to fire behavior.
-We believe that we are transparent about these geographic differences throughout the manuscript; that is one of the reasons why we included Table 2.
-For instance, the fact that the parks are generally located at higher elevations may explain the differences in TMax under suppression conditions (Table 2), but interestingly the average TMax under WFU conditions are almost identical between the two agencies, suggesting that each has opportunities to manage fire under less extreme conditions.
+We carefully weighed whether to relativize the weather data, and decided against it for the following reason: We believe that modeling SDC on absolute weather conditions indicates just how important fire weather is for influencing stand-replacement patterns, irrespective of biophysical settings.
+Fire behavior responds to absolute weather conditions, not relative conditions.
+To the extent that geographic differences in our different agency/class combinations are associated with differences in “normal” weather, we think it is important to highlight these differences as contributing ultimately to the size and configuration of stand-replacing fire effects.
+We have strived to be transparent about these geographic differences throughout the manuscript; that is one of the reasons why we included Table 2.
+For instance, the fact that the National Parks are generally located at higher elevations may explain the differences in TMax under suppression conditions (Table 2), but interestingly the average TMax under WFU conditions are almost identical between NPS and USFS, suggesting that each has opportunities to manage fire under less extreme conditions.